Guaranteed Insurability Rider

-This is important, because in the absence of a GI rider, you have no choice but to go through an exam in order to be able to buy additional coverage.
+This is important because, in the absence of a GI rider, you have no choice but to go through an exam to be able to buy additional coverage.
 If you have serious health conditions, you might find it hard to get approved by the insurer.

-Even if you get approved, you will certainly be charged a much higher rate for the increased of coverage you buy, compared to what you originally paid for the policy.
+Even if you get approved, you will certainly be charged a much higher rate for the increase of coverage you buy, compared to what you originally paid for the policy.

 Other Aspects of Guaranteed Insurability to Consider